-- Past experiences of LAC and previously-LAC will be considered when designing and implementing the academy's Behavioural Policy. - The academy will have regard to the DfE's statutory guidance 'Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement' and, as far as possible, avoid suspending or excluding any LAC and previously LAC - Where the academy has concerns about a child's behaviour, the VSH will be informed at the earliest opportunity. - Suspensions and Permanent Exclusion will only be considered as a last resort; and where either is considered, the academy will work with the VSH, and others, to consider what additional support can be provided to prevent this, and any additional arrangements that can be made to support the student's education in the event of exclusion.
+- Past experiences of CLA and previously-CLA will be considered when designing and implementing the academy's Behavioural for Learning and Relationships Policy. - The academy will have regard to the DfE's statutory guidance 'Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement' and, as far as possible, avoid suspending or excluding any CLA and previously CLA - Where the academy has concerns about a child's behaviour, the VSH will be informed at the earliest opportunity. - Suspensions and Permanent Exclusion will only be considered as a last resort; and where either is considered, the academy will work with the VSH, and others, to consider what additional support can be provided to prevent this, and any additional arrangements that can be made to support the student's education in the event of exclusion.

-The academy will inform parents that they can seek the advice of the VSH on strategies to support their child to avoid suspension and permanent exclusion for previously LAC children.
+• The academy will inform parents that they can seek the advice of the VSH on strategies to support their child to avoid suspension and permanent exclusion for previously CLA children.